forrestdavis/BNCAudioSearch/README.md

-speaker utterance num: utterance number for speaker in turn (e.g., 2nd uninterrupted utterance) transcript num: transcript number utterance is from utterance text: utterance in orthography with any punctuation cleaned text: utterance in orthography without any puncutation
+speaker utterance num: utterance number for speaker in turn (e.g., 2nd uninterrupted utterance) transcript num: transcript number utterance is from utterance text: utterance in orthography with any punctuation cleaned text: utterance in orthography without any punctuation
 phones: phones in utterance or word, words boundary is marked with |
 start time: start time in audio of utterance or word end time: end time in audio of utterance or word